inbo/tutorials/content/tutorials/development_docker/index.md

 \> cat: /root/test.txt: No such file or directory

 This behavior is desired (in the second workflow above): if you start up a fresh environment each time you work in Docker, you **assure that your work pipeline is independent of prior changes on the system**.
-Whether this makes sense as a workflow has to be evaluated with respect to with hard drive space requirement, updates, the option to build upon a customized Dockerfile, reproducibility potential.
+Whether this makes sense as a workflow has to be evaluated with respect to hard drive space requirement, updates, the option to build upon a customized Dockerfile, reproducibility potential.

 You can "link in" folders for working files (note how you have to specify the full path to `new_home`, and that this container uses the root user by default):